 Normally, people develop confidence over time as they learn new skills, overcome challenges, and find their way in the world.
 An experienced plumber who can fix just about anything strides into your house with confidence, and a mum of four happy kids gives reassuring advice to new mothers.
 However, larval twits are hatched confident.
 Born to rule, the silver spoon, carefully nurtured self-esteem, and the occasional dash of psychopathology.

 I walked among these giants when I was young.
 Their self-assurance is astonishing.
 They are the ones who were the head of Young Labor at 16, made lifelong enemies in university politics, presided over the Environmental Action Group, managed campaigns for the Muslim Students’ Society, and got work experience at World Food Program through an uncle or fellow Gujarati or some other connection.

 You may wonder why kids still undertake useless degrees.
-Having one myself, I now see that it is a gamble at getting one of the Top Spots in the non-corporate world.
+I now see that it is a gamble at getting one of the Top Spots in the non-corporate world.
 Bureaucrats, Avaaz ‘Senior Campaigners’, gender advisors to Google, diversity consultants to universities, UN/EU/NGO apparatchiks, diversity quotient politicians and pubic officials, Greenpeace social media managers, Your ABC/The Age commentators, that sort of thing.

 It may seem that there are far too many such positions – there are – but that’s still not enough to go around.
 The vast majority of Woke Studies graduates go on to become disillusioned high school English teachers, low level office staff, or literal baristas.